 Car parking available at Laigh Milton Viaduct viewpoint, Gatehead (turn right off A751 immediately after Cochrane Inn KA2 0AP)

-Route: From the parking area, take some time to enjoy the view across to Laigh Milton Viaduct and then turn left onto the minor road, passing The Craig Centre (part of Kilmarnock College) and then crossing a small burn beneath Craig Bridge.
-Take the road on the left shortly after the bridge and follow it alongside the burn and open farmland.
-Keep right at a fork in the road.
-This leads you along to a wide grassy track through some farmland, with a gate which needs to be climbed over.
+Route: From the parking area, take some time to enjoy the view across to Laigh Milton Viaduct and then turn left onto the minor road, passing The Craig Centre (part of Kilmarnock College).
+The road crosses the Carmel Water and just beyond you turn left.
+At the fork turn right to continue following the Carmel Water (it should be on your left as you walk along the track).
+This leads you along to Newhouse Farm, beyond which there is a wide grassy track between two hedgerows, with a gate in the middle (you may need to climb over it).
 You will come to Holm’s Bridge where the track again splits.
 Keep right and continue along a pleasant woodland track and out onto B730.
 Turn right and walk along B730 until you reach Holmsford Bridge over the River Irvine, just outside Dreghorn.
 Return via the same route.

 WALK REVIEW: 12th May 2016